The Founders Academy: Curriculum

 TFA covers the core subjects of history, English language arts, science, and mathematics.
 In addition, a fine arts program with classes in band, choir, and visual arts is required for middle schoolers.
 Every middle school student is also required to take French or Spanish.

-Mission statement

-"The Founders Academy is a public chartered school encompassing grades 5 - 12 that is free and open to all New Hampshire students.
-The Academy develops leaders who understand and apply the lessons of the past, demonstrate exceptional character and lead by example.
-The Academy recognizes the importance of balance in the development of the whole person and respects each student's journey.

-Principled leadership is fostered by means of a curriculum of classical studies that includes analyzing the lives of great men and women of history, mining the rich classical ideals of the Western tradition, and tracing the evolution of the precious and costly idea of liberty."

 Student life

-Students are able to participate in school sponsored clubs including but not limited to; Robotics Club, Minecraft Club, Running Club, Filmmakers Club, Book Club, and Ethics Club.
+Students are able to participate in school sponsored clubs, including the Robotics Club, Minecraft Club, Running Club, Filmmakers Club, Book Club, and Ethics Club, among others.

 The Founders Academy also offers middle school and high school theatre.
 The Founders Academy High School Theatre Troupe's 2025 production of "Bauer" by Lauren Gunderson was selected by the New Hampshire Educational Theatre Guild to represent New Hampshire at the New England Drama Festival.
 This production was also recognized by the NHETG for Excellence in Acting, Excellence in Costuming, and Excellence in Projections.

 During the 2024-2025 academic year, students came from 25 municipalities, being Allenstown, Amherst, Bedford, Bow, Candia, Chester, Concord, Deerfield, Derry, Goffstown, Henniker, Hollis, Hooksett, Hudson, Litchfield, Londonderry, Manchester, Merrimack, Mont Vernon, Nashua, New Boston, Pelham, Pembroke, Raymond and Sandown.